V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot3.md

 ## FluidNC Details

 The [FluidNC Wiki](http://wiki.fluidnc.com/) has all the details of this firmware, with an excellent search bar.
 If you still get stuck you can of course turn to the [V1E.com forum](https://forum.v1e.com/) or there are links to a FluidNC specific discord in the wiki.

 ---

+If you want to try some other use cases with the Jackpot 3, there is a [configuration wizard here](https://mitchbradley.github.io/FluidNC-config-wizard/?board=jackpot3).

+---